Legal NoticesDownload this as a PDF

 - visits to and use of the TaxCalc website (e.g. browser type and version, operating system, referral source, length of visit, page views and website navigation paths, etc.)

-- third parties who have advised that they are authorised to share your personal data with us.
+- third parties who have advised that they are authorised to share your personal data with us (subject to ASPL’s confidence that they are compliant with the GDPR in doing so).

 1.7 Personal Data gathered directly from customers during purchase ordering, website registration or enquiries are centrally managed in a bespoke Customer Relationship Management System (CRMS).
-These actions in regard to personal data are performed on the lawful basis of contract as described in the GDPR.
+These actions in regard to personal data are performed on the lawful basis of contract as described in the GDPR and may be used by ASPL in the interests of ongoing staff training, incident investigations and product or process development.
 This personal data is kept for the duration of any ongoing business or software usage, and for six years thereafter.

 2 HOW WE USE PERSONAL DATA